Sports photography has to be one of the most demanding types of photography.

 Trying to photograph a football game when you are too far away is going to make it very difficult because the subject will be small in the frame.
 Therefore, you need to get closer to the action to fill the frame with your subject.

 The only real drawback of using a telephoto lens is that it won’t let you isolate your subject from the background like a wide angle would.
-However, you can still make it work by using the smallest aperture possible which will increase depth of field (the distance between the closest and furthest
+However, you can still make it work by using the smallest aperture possible which will increase depth of field.

 Sports Photography Do Not Use On-Camera Flash